 The Change Studentship application form will ask you to write three 200-word statements covering the following points:

-The evaluation panel is made up of museum professionals, including BAME practitioners and representatives from Arts Council England and the Museums Association.
+The evaluation panel is made up of museum and heritage professionals, including practitioners and representatives from Arts Council England and the Museums Association.
 They will evaluate your application in relation to your:

-Awards will NOT be made purely on the basis of academic excellence; they are intended to nurture ambition and realise potential.
+Awards are intended to nurture ambition and realise potential; they are not made purely on the basis of academic excellence.
 Please note that the evaluation panel for the Change Studentship will not have access to your general application for a place on the MA, so you may reuse material from that application as you wish.

-Informal enquiries and any questions about the studentship can be sent to Dr Claire Wintle, Course Leader, MA Curating Collections and Heritage (firstname.lastname@example.org).
+Got a question?
+Informal enquiries and any questions about the studentship can be sent to Dr Claire Wintle, Course Leader, Curating Collections and Heritage MA (email@example.com).